abstractFlo/atlas-docs/documentation/server/discord/authentication.md

   }

   /**
-   * Find player by discord token and emit event to player if true *
+   * Find player by their Discord token and emit event to Player if true *
    * @param {string} token
    * @param {DiscordUserModel} discordUser